compserv/hknweb/README.md

 Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) (use older version: 6.0.14):

-First, within the directory you cloned the hknweb repository, make sure to cd into the hknweb directory.
+First, within the directory you cloned the upeweb repository, make sure to cd into the upeweb directory.
 The following commands will only work if you are within the same directory as the Vagrantfile.
 Then, run

 ```sh
 $ vagrant up